scarletnguyen13/UBC-Grade-Tracker/README.md

    HashMap data structure to store the Course and the Term altogether inside the Session model.
    - *Make appropriate use of a bi-directional association somewhere in your code*: I have a bi-directional association in 2 places:
-        - Course and Session
-        - TodoItem and CourseComponent
+        - Session and Course: one-many relationship

 ## Phase 4: Task 3